bmabsout/Thesis/src/chapters/03_encoding_intentionality_new.typ

 === Example Specifications <chap:encoding_intentionality:example_specs>

-To build intuition for how FPL translates high-level intent into precise, computable formulas, we present two common scenarios from robotics.
+To build intuition for how #abbrv.FPL translates high-level intent into precise, computable formulas, we present two common scenarios from robotics.

 ==== Safety-First Composition <def:safety_first_composition>
 A common requirement is to enforce a strict safety constraint while optimizing for other performance metrics.
 For example: "The robot must always remain safe, and, conditioned on being safe, it should balance tracking a target and moving smoothly."

-This translates directly into an FPL formula:
+This translates directly into an #abbrv.FPL formula:

 $ phi = "safety" and^(-infinity) ["tracking" and^0 "smoothness"]_0.5 $

 Here's the breakdown:
-- The inner term, `["tracking" and^0 "smoothness"]_0.5`, composes the two performance objectives and then applies a priority offset.
+- The inner term, $["tracking" and^0 "smoothness"]_0.5$, composes the two performance objectives and then applies a priority offset.
 - According to the semantics, this offset term will always evaluate to a value in the range $[1/3, 1]$, since its minimum value is $(0 + 0.5) / 1.5 = 1/3$.
 - The outer $and^(-infinity)$ is the minimum operator.
-This means that if the `safety` fulfillment drops below $1/3$, it becomes the sole bottleneck for the entire expression, effectively creating a critical safety threshold.
+This means that if the $"safety"$ fulfillment drops below $1/3$, it becomes the sole bottleneck for the entire expression, effectively creating a critical safety threshold.

 ==== Lexicographical-Style Priorities <def:lexicographical_priorities>
 The priority offset operator, $[phi]_delta$, allows for specifying "soft" priorities.
 It boosts the baseline fulfillment of an objective, ensuring it is prioritized.
 For instance: "Prioritize tracking performance, but also try to be efficient."